smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 -----|-------|-----
 Read a feed of all new lab observations across a patient population: | `user/Observation.read` |
 Manage all appointments to which the authorizing user has access | `user/Appointment.read` `user/Appointment.write` | Note that `read` and `write` both need to be supplied.
 (Write access does not imply read access.)
-Manage all resources on behalf ot he authorizing user| `user/*.read` `user/*.write `| Note that the permission is broader than our goal: with this scope, an app can add not only blood pressures, but other observations as well.
+Manage all resources on behalf of the authorizing user| `user/*.read` `user/*.write `| Note that the permission is broader than our goal: with this scope, an app can add not only blood pressures, but other observations as well.

 ## Scopes for requesting context data